-In yesterday’s Platforum9 Session for law students and early career professionals, Andre McClean, a legal recruitment specialist with over 10 years of experience in London’s competitive legal market, shared invaluable insights on preparing for training contract interviews.
-Drawing from both his expertise in recruitment and his personal journey from law student to private practice lawyer and beyond, McClean offered practical guidance on crafting compelling narratives that resonate with interviewers.
+In yesterday’s Platforum9 Session for law students and early career professionals, Andre McClean, a legal recruitment specialist with over 10 years of experience in London’s competitive legal market, shared some valuable insights on preparing for training contract interviews.
+Drawing from both his expertise as a headhunter and his personal journey from student to Magic Circle lawyer and beyond, McClean offered practical guidance on crafting compelling narratives that resonate with interviewers.

 The Three Questions in Every Interviewer’s Mind